hongtran/blog-rails/README.md

 * [ X ] User can create a new post, formatted using the Markdown language.
 * [ X ] User can edit an existing post.
 * [ X ] There is one post that introduces the App Creator with name, picture.
-* [ ] User can delete stories, with an alert that asks the user to confirm.
+* [ X ] User can delete stories, with an alert that asks the user to confirm.
 * [ ] User see a search form on the Posts page.
 * [ ] User can submit a search term to find all posts bywith titles containing the search term.